Saskia Haalebos by Exhibitions

 Website: markmohell.com

-Al Munro by Kirrily Jordan
+Al Munro by Exhibitions

 Al Munro is a Canberra-based artist working on Ngunnawal-Ngambri land.
 Her interests span painting, print, textiles and drawing-based art practices and her work is informed by a diverse range of sources including artistic abstraction, mathematics, architecture and philosophy to explore the relationships between visual art, craft and design practices.
 She have exhibited widely throughout Australia and internationally, and her work is held in public and private collections.